 Shelley Hawthorne Smith, Assistant Director – Shelley Hawthorne Smith, Assistant Professor of Graduate Writing in the UA Graduate College, finished her MFA in Creative Writing from the University of Arizona prior to spending a few years teaching at community colleges and serving in Peace Corps South Africa.
 She returned to the University of Arizona for a PhD in Rhetoric, Composition, and the Teaching of English.
 Hawthorne Smith is committed to supporting graduate students in their development as writers.

 Alex Kemp, Graduate Assistant – Alex Kemp is a Graduate Assistant working with the OFCE and a doctoral candidate in Educational Leadership & Policy.
-She has attended the University of Arizona for the past nine years, completing a Bachelors in Elementary Edcation and a Masters in Educational Psychology.
-Currently, her dissertation focuses on the ways college students use art to collectively shaping educational barriers.
-Alex remains committed to guiding undergraduate and graduate students along their pathways within higher education and outside of the academy.
+She has attended the University of Arizona for the past decade, completing a Bachelors in Elementary Education and a Masters in Educational Psychology while studying the fields of Higher Education, Mexican American Studies, Educational Psychology, and Educational Leadership and Policy during her doctorate.
+Currently, Alex is applying her interdisciplinary knowledge to writing a dissertation on the health of students' spirit while conducting research.
+When Alex is not writing or working, she is jogging up Sentinel Peak, cooking with her familia, and supporting youth art collectives in the local community.

 Each year, the OFCE works directly with 200 – 250 graduate students applying for fellowships.
 Approximately 80% of the NSF GRFPs awarded to students at the UA have been supported through this office.
 Additionally, the office provides educational opportunities for all graduate students at the UA through workshops and newsletters.
 The office is dedicated to the success of all graduate students in developing their grant writing skills.